JJ/granada-off/text/memes.md

 [in Flickr](https://www.flickr.com/photos/cottonmouth2010/4481868029/in/photolist-7Q3KdH),
-but the main places where you find them is those in which cables are in a low enough position to be reached by a non-professional shoe-thrower, that is, narrow streets with low-hanging power lines like those in the Magdalena neighborhood, the Realejo or even the Albayzín.
+but the main places where you find them is those in which cables are in a low enough position to be reached by a non-professional shoe-tosser, that is, narrow streets with low-hanging power lines like those in the Magdalena neighborhood, the Realejo or even the Albayzín.